top of page

 The medical term for this condition is called presque vu.
 In military terminology, you’ve lost “target lock.”

-To solve this problem, think about something else, or about nothing at all, and soon the name “Steve” will come to you.
+To solve this problem, think about something else, or nothing at all, and soon the name “Steve” will come to you.
 This isn’t my fault.
 I didn’t design your brain.

 Why can’t I draw my mother’s face?